-- 1. the context of the problem you are solving, optionally with e.g. question marks and exclamation marks placed to highlight the problems and research questions - 2. the overall architecture of your solution (usually as a diagram with arrows, such as in figure 2.2, ideally with tiny toy examples of the inputs and outputs of each box), - the advancement or the distinctive property of your solution, usually in a benchmark plot, or as a clear demonstration and comparison of your results.
+- 1. the context of the problem you are solving, optionally with e.g. question marks and exclamation marks placed to highlight the problems and research questions - 2. the overall architecture of your solution (usually as a diagram with arrows, ideally with tiny toy examples of the inputs and outputs of each box), - 3. the advancement or the distinctive property of your solution, usually in a benchmark plot, or as a clear demonstration and comparison of the results.